artem-simutin/statik-coder/README.md

 - 🔭 I’m currently working on Advert Project
 - 🌱 I’m currently learning Nest.js
-- 👯 I’m looking to collaborate on Google :)
+- 👯 I’m looking to collaborate with Google :)
 - 🤔 I’m looking for help with
 - 💬 Ask me about Anything
 - 📫 How to reach me: artemsimutin@gmail.com